Last Updated on May 20, 2020 by Chef Mireille

 - Remove most of the top layer of fat from the pork.
 Pierce the pork all over with a fork.
 Season gently with a little salt.
 Place the pork in a bowl.

-- Pour 1 cup of the sauce over the pork and rotate the pork a few times so that it is well coated on all sides with the sauce.
-Cover and put in the refrigerator overnight.
-Reserve the rest of the sauce for cooking the next day.
+- In a large bowl, combine 1 cup of the sauce with the pork.
+Rotate the meat several times so it is well coated on all sides with the sauce.

 - Preheat oven to 350 F.